 Suggested read: Are vegan sausage rolls healthy?

-Greggs vegan sausage rolls and vegan steak bakes have small horizontal stripes in the pastry, whereas the meat versions have bigger diagonal stripes.
+If you’re worried that your sausage roll seems a little too meaty, there’s an easy way to tell that you have the vegan version – Greggs vegan sausage rolls have small horizontal stripes in the pastry, whereas the meat versions have large, diagonal stripes.

 What better accompaniment to a vegan sausage roll or a vegan steak bake than some crispy Southern-fried potato wedges?